ansible-collections/ansible.windows/docs/ansible.windows.win_file_module.rst

 Synopsis
 --------
 - Creates (empty) files, updates file modification stamps of existing files, and can create or remove directories.
-- Unlike :ref:`file <file_module>`, does not modify ownership, permissions or manipulate links.
+- Unlike :ref:`ansible.builtin.file <ansible.builtin.file_module>`, does not modify ownership, permissions or manipulate links.
-- For non-Windows targets, use the :ref:`file <file_module>` module instead.
+- For non-Windows targets, use the :ref:`ansible.builtin.file <ansible.builtin.file_module>` module instead.